 Disadvantages:

-• Smaller community compared to more established frameworks
+• Smaller community compared to other established frameworks

-• Limited tooling and resources for advanced use cases
+• You will have limited resources for advanced use cases

-Svelte is ideal for building fast and lightweight applications, particularly when performance is critical.
+Svelte is great for building fast and lightweight applications, especially when performance is critical.
 Notable examples include TikTok, Spotify, and Nintendo.

 Mithril

-Mithril is a lightweight JavaScript framework that prioritizes simplicity, performance, and size.
-It offers a concise API and efficient rendering, making it an excellent choice for smaller projects and applications that require speed and responsiveness.
+Mithril is a lightweight JavaScript framework.
+It is known to prioritize simplicity, performance, and size.
+It offers a concise API and efficient rendering, which makes it an excellent choice for smaller projects and applications that require speed and responsiveness.

 Advantages: